VFPX/Thor/Docs/Thor_install.md

 3. Open Visual FoxPro and run the following commands in the command window:

         Clear All
-        Do [C:\MyThorInstallFolder\Thor.APP]
+        Do C:\MyThorInstallFolder\InstalledFiles\Thor.APP

-    or, in case your Thor installation folder is in your PATH, simply:
+    where _C:\MyThorInstallFolder_ is the folder you extracted the ZIP file to.
+Alternatively, if your Thor installation folder is in your PATH, simply:

         Clear All
         Do Thor.APP